Why Hire a Doula? Is it Really Worth the Expense?

-Guest post by doula, Molly Seimears photography by Renee Bergeron of Little Earthling Photography
+Guest post by doula, Molly Seimears of Doulas of Bellingham.

 Birth is a big deal.

-Many partners and friends are wonderful support in labor, but the knowledge, experience and continual support a doula provides benefits the whole birth team.
+Many partners and friends are a wonderful support in labor, but the knowledge, experience and continual support a doula provide benefits to the whole birth team.

 I am a doula, and I am honored to be able to support women throughout this process.